larsiusprime/tdrpg-mod-docs/01_03_overview.md

 When you export a mod for the first time, you can specify how much data you want to include.
-Since large graphic files can take a long while to export (particularly cutscene and background assets), if you don’t feel like changing those in your mod, it’s best to stick with just data, or just data and sprites.
+Since large graphic files can take a long while to export (particularly cutscene and background assets), if you don’t feel like changing those in your mod it’s best to stick with just data, or just data and sprites.
 If you later decide you do want to make changes to those heavier graphicd files, you can always add them later, but you’ll need to get the filenames and folder structure right.
 In this case it’s best to do a separate full graphics-and-everything export to a new mod folder with a different name, and then copy over the missing assets.
 This way, you can avoid overwriting your existing work.

-Below is the structure of a fully-exported mod that contains all the game’s data.
+Below is an overview of the structure of a fully-exported mod that contains all the game’s data.

 The root directory contains these folders: